-This Draft Annual Plan is Year 3 of Council's 2012-22 Long Term Plan.
+This Annual Plan is Year 3 of Council's 2012-22 Long Term Plan.
 Last year we told you that some aspects of the Long Term Plan are "unachievable in the current economic climate and some figures in it are simply wrong".
 In 2013-14 Council went back to basics and built the core operating budgets from scratch.
 We also re-examined all projects in the Long Term Plan and presented the community with a new list of prioritised projects.
-This draft Annual Plan builds on the work done to produce the 'Getting Real' Annual Plan last year.
+This Annual Plan builds on the work done to produce the 'Getting Real' Annual Plan last year.
 The Long Term Plan indicates that the overall rates increase for 2014-15 would be 5.4%.
-The proposed overall rates increase in this draft Annual Plan is 12.1%.
-The rates increases in the Long Term Plan were not affordable and not sustainable.
+The overall rates increase in this Annual Plan is 12.67%.
+The rates increases in the Long Term Plan were not sustainable.